redox-os/book/src/ch02-01-running-vm.md

 ## Using the emulation

-As the system boots, it will ask you for a screen resolution to use, e.g. `1024x768`.
+As the system boots, it will ask you for a screen resolution to use, for example `1024x768`.
 After selecting a screen size, the system will complete the boot, start the **Orbital** GUI, and display a Redox login screen.
 Login as user `user` with no password.
 The password for `root` is `password`.
 Use **Ctrl+Alt+G** to toggle the mouse behavior if you need to zoom out or exit the emulation.
 If your emulated cursor is out of alignment with your mouse position, type **Ctrl+Alt+G** to regain full cursor control, then click on your emulated cursor. **Ctrl+Alt+F** toggles between full screen and window views.

 See [Trying Out Redox](./ch02-04-trying-out-redox.md) for things to try.